TsudaYusuke/VicMAG/README.md

 image will be uploaded

 ## Reference
-Please cite the following article.
+Please cite the following article. bioRxiv

 Thank you.